Superhuman Alternatives

 Strengths

-• +Chat-in-email for team coordination
+• +Chat-in-email for team coordination on threads

-• +Shared inbox model for support@ addresses
+• +Shared inboxes for support@ or sales@ addresses

 • +Real-time collaborative drafts